-The map presented in Figure 6.3 below shows the proportion of households that have been exposed to the Land Tenure Regularisation (LTR) programme by district.
-63.3% of households in Ngoma district have been exposed to the LTR programme and the proportion is 54.1% country-wide on average.
+The map presented in Figure 6.3 below shows the proportion of households that have been exposed to the Land Tenure Regularisation LTR programme by district.
+It shows that more than half of households (53%) in Rubavu district have been exposed to the LTR programme, ranking it first on this indicator among all Western Province districts.
+It is, however, slightly below the national average of 54%.